GiuB/WP-Remove-Css-Js/README.md

-# WP Remove Css - Js - by GiuB - Daniele Covallero
+# WP Remove Css - Js
+## by GiuB: Daniele Covallero

 Often in Wordpress sites are installed many plugins and modern template with too many styles and scripts that slow down the loading time of your site.